elephantrobotics/mycobot_ros/README.md

    * Ubuntu 18.04 / ROS Melodic
    * Ubuntu 20.04 / ROS Noetic

+* The urdf model of a single gripper in this article is applicable to all machines that support this accessory.
 <!-- **If your `Atom` is 2.3 or before, or `pymycobot` is 1.\*, Please check branch [before](https://github.com/elephantrobotics/myCobotRos/tree/before)** -->

 ## Installation